-To achieve this purpose, the Institute honors the outstanding public relations/journalism alumnus or alumna; grants the Ben and Gene Comora Scholarship, the John Behrens Journalism Scholarship, and the Raymond Simon Scholarship; provides monetary support for faculty projects and student activities through the Robert Feldman Fund, the Joanne Reppel Contingency Fund, and the John A. Landon First Amendment Award; and underwrites the cost of the Eleanor Sokolow/RSI Professional in Residence program, which brings outstanding professionals in public relations and journalism to campus for several days.
-Funding for the PIR program is made possible by a grant from Owen Comora and his wife, Betty, and is named after her late mother.
+To achieve this purpose, the Institute honors the outstanding public relations/journalism alumnus or alumna; grants the Ben and Gene Comora Scholarship, the John Behrens Journalism Scholarship, and the Raymond Simon Scholarship; provides monetary support for faculty projects and student activities through the Robert Feldman Fund and the Joanne Reppel Contingency Fund; and underwrites the cost of the Eleanor Sokolow/RSI Professional in Residence program, which brings outstanding professionals in public relations and journalism to campus for several days.
+Funding for the program is made possible by a grant from Owen Comora and his wife, Betty, and is named after her late mother.